David Farrier: Career

+Documentaries and writing

 Farrier started his journalism career at 3 News, and he was Nightline's entertainment reporter from 2006 until the program's end in 2013.
 In 2011, he made a 45-minute documentary for TV3 about the origins of "God Defend New Zealand", one of the two New Zealand national anthems.
 In 2014, he played a fictionalised version of himself in Darby's 2014 mockumentary series Short Poppies.

+In 2014, Farrier began production of the feature-length documentary Tickled, in collaboration with Dylan Reeve.
+The film centres on "competitive endurance tickling" and videos featuring it, as well as those producing the videos.
+It explores the legal and ethical issues of making the videos and has itself been the subject of legal challenges.
+The film premiered in January 2016 at the Sundance Film Festival and was shown on HBO.
+In 2017, Farrier did a short follow-up documentary, with previously unseen footage, entitled The Tickle King.

-In 2015, he became co-host, with reporter Sam Hayes,of the TV3 show Newsworthy, which aired for one year.
-In a June 2015 episode of Newsworthy, Farrier interviewed the then-leader of the New Conservative Party, Colin Craig, in a sauna.
+In 2015, Farrier became co-host, with reporter Sam Hayes, of the TV3 show Newsworthy, which aired for one year.
+In a June 2015 episode, Farrier interviewed the then-leader of the New Conservative Party, Colin Craig, in a sauna.
 Craig resigned as party leader the same month that the conversation aired, with some in the media saying the interview was one of the contributing factors to his leadership failing.
-This interview was also played during the 2017 defamation trial between Craig and Whale Oil Beef Hooked blogger Cameron Slater.
-In 2022, Farrier expressed regret for the interview because of Craig's political views, saying that it drew parallels to "what Jimmy Fallon did to Donald Trump.
+This interview was also played during the 2017 defamation trial between Craig and blogger Cameron Slater.
+In 2022, Farrier expressed regret for the interview in light of Craig's political views and said, "It drew parallels to "what Jimmy Fallon did to Donald Trump.
 Fallon, ruffling Trump's hair.
 Me, topless, joking around with Colin.
 It was an image that instantly excused all that bad shit."

 In November 2016, Farrier wrote an article for The Spinoff about individuals with various sexual fetishes issuing "challenges" or dares to children on YouTube, encouraging them to make seemingly innocent videos of themselves; this led to several YouTube accounts being banned.
 Farrier is a frequent guest contributor to The Spinoff, covering topics such as conspiracy theories, COVID-19, media, and culture.

-In 2018, he was an executive producer and served as presenter on the Netflix documentary series Dark Tourist, in which he travels to various locations around the world associated with death and tragedy.
+In 2018, Farrier was an executive producer and served as presenter on the Netflix documentary series Dark Tourist, in which he travels to various locations around the world associated with death and tragedy.